Share this post:

 #5 Take a dip at Myrtos Beach Kefalonia

-Taking a dip at the beach of Myrtos on Kefalonia island is hands down one of the best things to do in Greece.
+Taking a dip at the beach of Myrtos on Kefalonia is hands down one of the best things to do in Greece.
 Famous around the world for its dramatic scenery and the exotic waters, Myrtos beach attracts lots of tourists every summer.
 Myrtos is a partly-organized beach, surrounded by verdant hills, boasting a unique setting.

 #6 Visit the Ancient Olympia